Deitos-Network/confidential-ml/README.md

 #  Confidential-ML

-The following project highlights the implementation of an AI Algorithm using Full Homomorphic Encryption (FHE), Using different Libraries based on FHE, for example, TenSEAL, Crypten, and tf-encrypted, we show a process of training a Linear Regression with an approach focused on safeguarding data privacy and confidentiality.
+The following project highlights the implementation of an AI Algorithm using Full Homomorphic Encryption (FHE), Using the library Crypten, we show a process of training a Linear Regression with an approach focused on safeguarding data privacy and confidentiality.
 This approach is aligned with Deitos Network's vision, proposing a secure distribution of data in public infrastructures dedicated to AI training and deployment.

 ##  Run